aleksei-berezkin/typique/README.md

 }
 ```

-With the option, it will almost same as written:
+With the option, it will output almost same as written:

 ```css
 .fancy {